Symmetry Sectors in Chord Space and Relational Holography in the DSSYK

 where

 is an entry in the holographic dictionary relating minimal geodesic lengths in the bulk (\ref{eq:length ETW brane}), and the chord number in the boundary theory (see Fig. \ref{fig:ETW brane interpretation}).
-The first constraint requires that the energy spectrum of the bulk and the boundary theory are the same, namely
+The first constraint requires that the energy spectrum of the bulk and the boundary theory are the same {{which is motivated by \cite{Blommaert:2025avl}}}, namely

 while the second one requires that bulk geodesic lengths are discrete.

 Solving the bulk constraints (\ref{eq:further constraints}) allowed \cite{Blommaert:2025avl} to find a Hamiltonian with the same form as (\ref{eq:ASC Hamiltonian}).
 Our work shows that the bulk model they solved is in fact dual to the DSSYK model with matter with either of the symmetry relations between left/right chord sectors in (\ref{eq:constraints Okuyama}) and (\ref{eq:constraints Xu case}).